Why We No Longer Agree to Arbitrate Personal Injury Cases

 When possible, we like to arbitrate or mediate personal injury cases instead of going to trial.
 Arbitration is a form of alternative dispute resolution.
 If your accident case is arbitrated, a final decision will be issued by an arbitrator instead of a jury at trial.
 The insurance company has to agree to arbitrate and if they do not agree, we just continue with the lawsuit and will take your case to trial.

-There are many advantages to both us and the insurance company by resolving your claim through arbitration instead of trial.
+There are many advantages to both us and the insurance company by resolving your claim through arbitration instead of a trial.
 Some of the advantages of arbitration are as follows:

 - Arbitration can shorten your case by years.